 - More than 550 Union Learning Fund projects have been run, involving 57 trade unions

 - 600 union learning centres established

-- About 220,000 learners access courses each year supported through union learning.
+- Over a quarter of a million learners access courses each year supported through union learning.